YINI-lang/YINI-spec/mini spec.md

 ### SectionLevel3 ###
 ```

-Naming identifiers must follow below rules:
-- Can only contain letters (a-z or A-Z), digits (0-9) and underscores `_`.
-- Must begin with a letter or an underscore `_`.
-- Identifiers are case-sensitive, uppercase and lowercase letters are distinct.
-- Must be unique, there cannot be multiple section headings with the same identifier.

 ## Title Section
-A MINI document always starts with the Title section, it is a Section header with level 1.
-There can only be one single Title section in a document.
+A MINI document always starts with a Section header of level 1, the so-called title section header.
+There can only be one single level 1 section.

 ```
 # Title #